 4 Caring Things to Say to Someone Who Has Miscarried

 Now that you know the 10 things that are NOT helpful, here are 4 simple phrases that are helpful because they acknowledge a hurting mother’s pain while still expressing empathy and willingness to help.

 - “I am sorry for your loss and that you are hurting.”

 - “I will be thinking/praying for you as you go through this pain.
 Not just today.
 But in the future, too.”

 - “I am here to listen if you want to talk.”

-If this article is true to your experience or if you find there is more you want to add, please comment and tell us about your experience.
-And if you think others might benefit from reading this, please hit share.
+If this article is true to your experience and you think others might benefit from reading this, please hit share.